 That’s me!
-And, you read it correctly.
+And you read it correctly.
 It’s Kasia.
 Now, don’t get scared.
 It’s a lot easier to pronounce than you think.
 It sounds like Tasha but with a K, so Kasha.
 I think my name says it all.
-It’s different, it’s unique and it’s mine.
+It’s different, it’s unique, and it’s mine.
 See where I’m going with this?
 It’s just like your life story.
 You might not have a unique name, but you are unique as a person and everything that’s happened to you is unique.
-It’s your story to tell and your story to create, even though you probably don’t think like that’s possible at this point.
-But, I do know that you are probably tired of repeating the same patterns over and over again, telling yourself the same excuses over and over again, or finding yourself in the same position or relationship over and over again.
+It’s your story to tell and your story to create, even though you probably don’t think that’s possible at this point.
+But I know that you are probably tired of repeating the same patterns repeatedly, telling yourself the same excuses over and over again, or finding yourself in the same position or relationship over and over again.

 So, are you ready for a change?
 Are you ready for growth?
 Are you ready for self-improvement?

 Then, I think we just might be the right fit for one another.
 I’ve worked with a diverse group of people and one of those people is myself.
 I often say, “lead by example” and so, I’ve made my self-development a priority, so much so, that I will do the same for you.
 You will learn to make the uncomfortable, comfortable and you will regain control in your life again, because life is unpredictable, but together, we can make it a lot easier to live in.